Probation Violation Attorney in Aurora

 When individuals are granted probation or court supervision in lieu of jail time, or are granted conditional discharge, they must meet certain requirements in order to avoid incarceration or re-incarceration.
 If the court determines that you have not met these requirements, your record is at risk.
 More importantly, your freedom may be jeopardized.
 At The Law Offices of David Lee, our experienced Aurora probation violation attorneys can help you examine the details of your situation.
 We know what to look for in order to build a strong defense on your behalf.

 Need a probation violation lawyer in Aurora or the surrounding areas?
-Call us at (630) 901-8700 for a free phone consultation!
+Call us at (630) 901-8700 to schedule a consultation.

 What are the Conditions of Probation?